polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/monitor-node.md

 --8<-- 'code/infrastructure/validators/operational-tasks/monitor-node/systemd-config.md'
 ```

-Once the file is saved, execute the command below to reload `systemd` and enable the service so that it will be loaded automatically during the operating system's startup:
+Once you save the file, execute the following command to reload `systemd` and enable the service so that it will be loaded automatically during the operating system's startup:

 ```bash
 sudo systemctl daemon-reload && systemctl enable prometheus && systemctl start prometheus
 ```

-Prometheus should be running now, and you should be able to access its frontend again by re-visiting:
+Prometheus should be running now, and you should be able to reaccess its frontend by re-visiting:
 ``` bash
 http://SERVER_IP_ADDRESS:9090/
 ```